muralikarumuru/beautiful-jekyll/_posts/2020-09-03-adf-managed-identity.md

 We have successfully connected to azure sql database from azure data factory using managed identity.

-I hope this article helped you to understand how to create a password-less connection to azure sql database from the data factory.
+I hope this article helped you to understand how to create a password-less connection (linked service) to azure sql database from the data factory.
 The data factory identity can also be used to connect other azure resources that supports active directory authentication.